• Skip to main content

 • Facebook

-Need some new ideas for kids stuck indoors?
 On a snowy winter's day, kids love to play outdoors, especially when these 14 classic outdoor winter activities are on the agenda.
 But sometimes it's just too cold to struggle into the snow pants, mittens and boots one more time!
-Here are some fun indoor nature activities that kids can do for a day winter fun, even when stuck inside.
+These fun indoor nature activities that kids range from imaginative play to crafting to sensory explorations!

 (Note: this post contains affiliate links that may earn commission.)

-Here are some of our tried-and-true favorite indoor winter nature activities:
+Choose from our favorite indoor winter nature activities:

-Get creative with rocks.
 I'm willing to bet your kids love playing with rocks.
 My kids adore throwing them in ponds and rivers.
-While they can't throw rocks inside, one of the most universally loved indoor nature activities is to decorate rocks.
+While kids can't throw rocks inside, one of the most universally loved indoor nature activities is to decorate rocks.
 This is an especially good indoor activity for tweens.
 A kid armed with metallic Sharpies can make some super cool Zentangle rocks!
 Kids can paint on rocks with tempera paint, melt crayons on rocks, or use puffy paint to create vivid designs.

 Orange slices to dry as an indoor nature activity for kids in winter.

-Decorate with nature.
 Dry and string orange slices.
 We did this one year and then set them out in a neighborhood tree.
-We loved seeing it as we walked down the sidewalk and the process of drying the slices makes the house smell yummy.
+We loved seeing the orange slice decorations as we walked down the sidewalk and the process of drying the slices made the house smell yummy.
 Get the instructions for drying orange slices here.

-Experiment!
 Why not engage in a little science exploration?
 Throw all caution to the wind and make evergreen and berry winter oobleck.
+Not only is this an awesome sensory experience, but kids will learn about the science of non-Newtonian fluids!

 Regrow carrot scraps as an indoor nature activity in winter.

-Grow something.
 We plant paperwhite bulbs every year.
-Follow this simple tutorial for how to plant paperwhites, or grow something from your kitchen scraps.
+Follow our simple tutorial for how to plant paperwhites, or grow something from your kitchen scraps.
 Read about how kids can regrow vegetable scraps.
 Or, plant items from your kitchen pantry and race to see whose grow the fastest!

 • Picture books to inspire a love of nature